3Dpass/3DP/README.md

 ```

 ### Rust Setup
-If you need to build the Node manually you have to set up the environment.
+If you need to build the Node on your own you have to set up the environment.
 First, complete the [basic Rust setup instructions](https://github.com/substrate-developer-hub/substrate-node-template/blob/main/docs/rust-setup.md).
 You can also use this command to clone 3DP folder and set up Rust:

 ```sh